wcnfirth/Completed-Projects/C_Server/README.md

 neither CGI Get or Post are functioning.
 A 501 Not Implemented response if given instead.

 #Note: All development and testing was done on macOS, and WSL: Ubuntu

+## HOW TO RUN
+1. Edit ./conf/httpd.conf to contain correct configuration data
+2. Run "make" (Makefile may need to be edited based on user OS)
+3. Run ./server
+4. Navigate to the URI localhost:[port] from a web browser